 4K- Adult Chocolate Milk - $.48

-Breakfast is available at 7:45 am until class starts.
+Breakfast is available from 7:45 am until class starts.

 Low-income families are encouraged to apply for free or reduced-priced meals.
-All information you provide to the school remains strictly confidential, as well as the names of any students who receive these services.
+All information you provide to the school and the names of any students who receive these services remain strictly confidential.